This set of Energy Engineering Questions and Answers for Freshers focuses on “Feed Water and Steam Generation System, Working of Thermal Power Plant”.

 d) Feed pump

 Explanation: Feed pump is used to pump/supply feed water from hot wall to steam generator.
-The water may be freshly supplied or returned condensate produced by boiler.
+The water may be freshly supplied or returned condensate produced by the boiler.
 These pumps are positive displacement generator and are of very high capacity.

 3. Super heater tubes are made up of what type of material?